gary-dalton/public-documents/content/en/blog/thoughts/privacy-data/index.md

 Certainly any type of intentional corruption of data should be unacceptable.
 Modifying data seriously harms the usefulness of the information derived.
 Futhermore, any decisions made based upon that data are likely to be wrong.

 This might seem an unlikely problem but really it is everywhere.
 People regularly lie when filing out survey forms.
-In fact many surveys have validation questions to correct and/or eliminate dishonest responses.
+In fact, many surveys have validation questions to correct and/or eliminate dishonest responses.

 The Global Positioning System (GPS) was originally a Department of Defense project.
 When permitted for civilian use, the signal was intentionally degraded to prevent high accuracy.
 More recently, competition has forced the GPS signal to provide more accurate position.